dbt-labs/dbt-project-evaluator/docs/contributing.md

 mkdocs serve
 ```

-Docs are then automatically pushed to the website as part of our CI/CD process
+Docs are then automatically pushed to the website as part of our CI/CD process.
+We use [mike](https://github.com/jimporter/mike) as part of the process to publish different versions of the docs.

 ## Recommended VSCode extensions to help with writing docs